How to Change WordPress Username

 Change Your WordPress Username Using phpMyAdmin

 This method may seem a bit tricky at first, but it’s easier than you think.
 It requires direct changes to your WordPress database which isn’t always the good idea.
 But, in some cases it may be your only option.
-For example, if you forget your username and email address, you will need to go to your admin dashboard in order to change it.
+For example, if you forget your username and email address, you will need to log into your web hosting account and go to your admin dashboard in order to change it.

 For starters, login to your cPanel.
 Scroll down to the databases section and find phpMyAdmin field.
 Click on it.